Headline Heavy: Surprise Medical Bills, Transparency and Interoperability in Healthcare

-The negative impacts of rising health care costs and the concern over data ownership certainly aren’t new topics of discussion.
-But as policymakers have increased their focus in these areas, the steady stream of news has turned into a fast-moving series of waves leaving people wondering what changes will actually come as a result.
+The negative impacts of rising healthcare costs and the concern over data ownership certainly aren’t new topics of discussion.
+But as policymakers have increased their focus in these areas (transparency and interoperability), the steady stream of news has turned into a fast-moving series of waves leaving people wondering what changes will actually come as a result.

 SURPRISE MEDICAL BILLS IN THE SPOTLIGHT

 Stories about surprise medical bills always grab my attention.
 Last year, Vox ran an in-depth series called “I read 1,182 emergency room bills this year.
 Here’s what I learned.”
 It focused on where many of the most stunning surprise bill situations occur – the Emergency Room.
 These stories shed light on widely varying prices, lack of transparency and interoperability, and people being held responsible for “out of network” charges for seeking urgent care that they couldn’t have possibly planned for.
 What often makes the headlines here are the unbelievable charges for over the counter medications, supplies or simple treatments – $60 for an ibuprofen, $5,751 for an ice pack (no other treatment) or $629 for a Band-Aid.

 A recent article by Kaiser Health News, “Surprise Medical Bills Are Driving People Into Debt: Will Congress Act To Stop Them?” provides a good overview of how politicians are framing and legislating the issue.

 Our own consumer research found that 53 percent of consumers have received a surprise medical bill and we’re taking part in the conversation as policymakers consider regulatory changes to lower costs and increase protection for consumers.
 In fact, we’ve recently been able to meet with senate committees and staffers to share how we support our health plan clients’ efforts related to price transparency.